CogniMap/jobs/README.md

 logs_<workflowId>_<taskPath>: string[]
 ```

+## Controllers

+Entry points to execute or schedule tasks are in the main Jobs class.

+You can however use a special controller to setup extra access points to execute tasks.

+### WebSockets

+The websocket controller enables you to watch tasks progression through websockets.
+The client can execute tasks though websocket packets too.

+## Examples

-How to run a workflow ?
+How to run a workflow using an async backend through websockets ?

 - Setup the websocket server with setupWebsocket()
 - Register a workflow with registerWorkflow()